Protect Specific Column In Excel Worksheet

 Conclusion

-Can I protect multiple columns using this method?
+Can I protect multiple columns using the same method?